 Shallow NN-like models have been around for many decades if not centuries (Sec.
 5.1).
-Models with several successive nonlinear layers of neurons date back at least to the 1960s (Sec.
-5.3) and 1970s (Sec.
-5.5).
+NNs with several successive non-linear layers of neurons date back at least to the late 1970s (Sec.
+5.4).
 An efficient gradient descent method for teacher-based Supervised Learning (SL) in discrete, differentiable networks of arbitrary depth called backpropagation (BP) was developed in the 1960s and 1970s, and applied to NNs in 1981 (Sec.
-5.5).
+5.4).
 BP-based training of deep NNs with many layers, however, had been found to be difficult in practice by the late 1980s (Sec.
-5.7), and had become an explicit research subject by the early 1990s (Sec.
-5.9).
-DL became practically feasible to some extent through the help of Unsupervised Learning (UL) (e.g., Sec.
-5.10, 5.15).
+5.6), and become an explicit research subject by the early 1990s (Sec.
+5.8).
+DL became practically feasible to some extent through the help of Unsupervised Learning (UL), e.g., (Sec.
+5.9, 5.14).
 The 1990s and 2000s also saw many improvements of purely supervised DL (Sec.
 5).
 In the new millennium, deep NNs have finally attracted wide-spread attention, mainly by outperforming alternative machine learning methods such as kernel machines (Vapnik, 1995; Schölkopf et al., 1998) in numerous important applications.
-In fact, supervised deep NNs have won numerous official international pattern recognition competitions (e.g., Sec.
-5.16, 5.18, 5.20, 5.21), achieving the first superhuman visual pattern recognition results in limited domains (Sec.
-5.18).
+In fact, supervised deep NNs have won numerous recent official international pattern recognition competitions (e.g., Sec.
+5.15, 5.17, 5.19, 5.20), achieving the first superhuman visual pattern recognition results in limited domains (Sec.
+5.17).
 Deep NNs also have become relevant for the more general field of Reinforcement Learning (RL) where there is no supervising teacher (Sec.
 6).

 Both feedforward (acyclic) NNs (FNNs) and recurrent (cyclic) NNs (RNNs) have won contests (Sec.
-5.11, 5.14, 5.16, 5.18, 5.20, 5.21).
-In a sense, RNNs are the deepest of all NNs (Sec.
-3)-they are general computers more powerful than FNNs, and can in principle create and process memories of arbitrary sequences of input patterns (e.g., Siegelmann and Sontag, 1991; Schmidhuber, 1990a).
-Unlike traditional methods for automatic sequential program synthesis (e.g., Waldinger and Lee, 1969; Balzer, 1985; Soloway, 1986; Deville and Lau, 1994), RNNs can learn programs that mix sequential and parallel information processing in a natural and efficient way, exploiting the massive parallelism viewed as crucial for sustaining the rapid decline of computation cost observed over the past 75 years.
+5.10, 5.13, 5.15, 5.17, 5.19, 5.20).
+RNNs are general computers more powerful than FNNs, and can in principle encode memories of arbitrary sequences of input patterns, e.g., (Siegelmann and Sontag, 1991; Schmidhuber, 1990a).
 The rest of this paper is structured as follows.
 Sec.
 2 introduces a compact, event-oriented notation that is simple yet general enough to accommodate both FNNs and RNNs.
 Sec.
 3 introduces the concept of Credit Assignment Paths (CAPs) to measure whether learning in a given NN application is of the deep or shallow type.
 Sec.
 4 lists recurring themes of DL in SL, UL, and RL.
 Sec.
 5 focuses on SL and UL, and on how UL can facilitate SL, although pure SL has become dominant in recent competitions (Sec.
-5.16-5.21).
+5.15-5.20).
 Sec.
 5 is arranged in a historical timeline format with subsections on important inspirations and technical contributions.
 Sec.
-6 on deep RL discusses traditional Dynamic Programming (DP)-based RL combined with gradient-based search techniques for SL or UL in deep NNs, as well as general methods for direct and indirect search in the weight space of deep FNNs and RNNs, including successful policy gradient and evolutionary methods.
+6 on deep RL discusses not only traditional Dynamic Programming (DP)-based RL combined with gradient-based search techniques for SL or UL in deep NNs, but also general methods for direct and indirect search in the weight space of deep FNNs and RNNs, including successful policy gradient and evolutionary methods.